Want to revolutionise your energy bills? We want to revolutionise the pumping technology you’re using!

-Once these actions are carried out, you must look deeper into the equipment being used and consider whether these are the most efficient available.
-There are a number of different pneumatically driven products used within the manufacturing industry and Air-Operated Diaphragm Pumps are one of the most expensive to run.
-An average 2” air pump running all day during the working week can cost in excess of £2000 per year, so to invest in a more efficient Diaphragm Pump could not only make a huge difference to your emissions but also your energy costs.
+There are a number of different pneumatically driven products used within the manufacturing industry and Air Operated Diaphragm Pumps are one of the most expensive to run.
+An average 2” Diaphragm Pump running all day during the working week can cost in excess of £2000 per year, so to invest in a more efficient Diaphragm Pump could not only make a huge difference to your emissions but also your energy costs.

 You’re probably thinking, “are they going on about their Low Energy Pump AGAIN?!”…well, yes, we are!
 When we have a product this good, why wouldn’t we keep talking about it?!
 We only want the best for our customers, so we feel it’s important we tell you everything you need to know about our Low Energy Air Pump (LEAP), because, at the end of the day, we don’t NEED to push our LEAP Technology; it sells itself, we’re just trying to help you!
 So why not read on?
-We think you’ll like what we have to say… LEAP can reduce your production energy consumption by up to 70%, meaning you can save money on your energy bills.
-How you ask?
-Let’s talk you through it…
+We think you’ll like what we have to say; LEAP can reduce your production energy consumption by up to 70%, meaning you can save money on your energy bills.
+Let’s get into how!

-LEAP’s bar starting pressure is 0.1 Bar – the lowest starting pressure of ANY pump on the market!
-Put this up against a standard Air Operated Diaphragm Pump, and it won’t get going until it hits 2 Bar!
-That’s quite a gap, isn’t it?
-Our Low Energy Air Pump was independently tested in a large factory, see the results for yourself here: LEAP Beats Leading American Diaphragm Pump!
+LEAP’s starting pressure is 0.1 Bar – the lowest starting pressure of ANY pump on the market!
+To put this into perspective, a standard Air Operated Diaphragm Pump won’t start operating until it reaches 2 Bar!
+That’s quite a difference, isn’t it?
+How does that help?
+The lower the starting pressure, the less compressed air being used, therefore reducing your energy costs.

-The Low Energy Air Pump Technology has been designed and manufactured in house by our very own Tapflo UK engineers.
+The Low Energy Air Pump Technology has been designed and manufactured in house by our very own Tapflo UK Technical Director.
 We’re extremely proud of our technology and believe that any of you out there working within a business using Diaphragm Pumps should certainly be considering our LEAP Technology.

 Your old Diaphragm Pump is producing unnecessary costs for your company!

-It’s very easy when you’re given a budget at work to get a product that fits usage requirements and financial constraints, but how often do you think about the product you’re buying in the long term?
+It’s very easy when you’re given a budget at work to get a product that fits usage requirements and financial constraints, but how often do you think about the long term implications and costs of the product you’re buying?
 How often have you considered trying to get products over your budget approved because you know that in the long run, it’ll save the company money?